Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Personal Growth

-Patients reported that using tools like Flourish OS helped them gain new insights into managing their condition (Moseley et al., 2021).
-This often includes a deeper understanding of their pain triggers, the impact of stress, and the effectiveness of various coping mechanisms.
-This newfound knowledge empowers individuals to take a more active role in their healing journey, moving from a passive recipient of care to an engaged participant in their own well-being.
+Patients often report gaining new insights into managing their condition through digital tools.
+This often includes a deeper understanding of pain triggers, the impact of stress, and the effectiveness of various coping mechanisms.
+This newfound knowledge empowers individuals to take a more active role in their healing journey, shifting from passively receiving care to actively participating in their own well-being.

 2